hassony2/interview-prep/to-know.md

 math.factorial(100)
 ```

-If have to write it, with loop better then with stack (won't exceed max stack in python which is roughly **1000**).
+If have to write it, with loop better then with (won't exceed max stack in python which is roughly **1000**).

 ## Efficient mod